VideoCoin (VID) Achieves Market Capitalization of $31.57 Million

-VideoCoin (VID) traded 8.2% lower against the US dollar during the 1-day period ending at 14:00 PM E.T. on September 14th.
-One VideoCoin coin can currently be bought for about $0.20 or 0.00000508 BTC on popular exchanges.
-VideoCoin has a market capitalization of $31.57 million and approximately $287,320.00 worth of VideoCoin was traded on exchanges in the last day.
-In the last seven days, VideoCoin has traded down 39.6% against the US dollar.
+VideoCoin (VID) traded down 8.2% against the US dollar during the twenty-four hour period ending at 7:00 AM ET on September 18th.
+In the last week, VideoCoin has traded 39.6% lower against the US dollar.
+One VideoCoin coin can now be bought for about $0.20 or 0.00000508 BTC on popular exchanges.
+VideoCoin has a market capitalization of $31.57 million and approximately $287,320.00 worth of VideoCoin was traded on exchanges in the last 24 hours.

 - Aeternity (AE) traded down 0.6% against the dollar and now trades at $0.0937 or 0.00000400 BTC.